 The last completed scheme specific funding valuation of the Group's UK defined benefit scheme, which was carried out as at 30 June 2012, showed a funding level of 86% of liabilities, which represented a deficit of £53.0m.
 The solvency position of the scheme at that date, which reflects the scheme's position if it was wound up, showed a funding level of 56%.
 Valuations are extremely sensitive to a number of factors outside the control of the Group, including discount rates.
 The trustee of the scheme and the Company agreed a deficit recovery plan, which commits the Company to paying to the scheme £1.7m per annum, in monthly instalments from July 2013, with a then estimated recovery period of 17 years from 30 June 2012.
-The annual deficit recovery payment will increase by 2.1% per annum, except in respect of the payments for the year to 30 June 2015 and for the year to 30 June 2016 which will increase by the percentage increase in ordinary dividends in respect of the Company's 2013 and 2014 financial years if higher than 2.1%.
+The annual deficit recovery payments increase by 2.1% per annum.
 The deficit recovery plan will be formally reassessed following the next scheme specific funding valuation, which will be carried out as at 30 June 2015.

-The aggregate pension service cost relating to the defined benefit schemes charged to operating profit was £nil (2012: £0.9m).
-In 2012 an aggregate credit of £1.5m was reported, arising as a result of all UK employees ceasing to accrue benefits in the Group's UK scheme from November 2012.
-Net financing expense in respect of the schemes was £0.7m (2012: £0.1m).
+The aggregate cost of administering the defined benefit schemes charged to operating profit was £0.9m (2013: £0.8m).
+In 2014 an aggregate credit of £0.2m was reported, arising as a result of a trivial commutation exercise carried out in the year.
+As reported above in the Interest and taxation section, net financing expense in respect of the schemes was £0.2m (2013: £0.7m).

-During the year the Company made payments to the UK defined benefit scheme of £1.4m in respect of the deficit recovery plan and £0.2m in respect of curtailment costs arising from actions in 2010.
-Payments of £0.1m (2012: £nil) were made to the USA schemes in the year.
+During the year the Company made payments to the UK defined benefit scheme of £1.7m (2013: £1.4m) in respect of the deficit recovery plan.
+Payments of £0.1m (2013: £0.1m) were made to the USA schemes in the year.